tlepple/data_origination_workshop/README.md

 As you can see, this message contains the values of the record `before` and `after` it was inserted into our PostgreSQL database.
 In this next section we explore loading all of the data currently in our redpanda topics and deliver it into our Iceberg data lake.

 ---
 ---
 ---
----
----
----
----
----
----

-#  The excercies below this line are complete but still lack explanations and detail.
-This was going to be Workshop 3

----
----
----
----
----
----